Gordie Sampson: Career

 After Realworld disbanded, Sampson found himself increasingly interested in exploring the traditional Celtic music for which Cape Breton is well known.
 Gigging with local musicians led him to a place in Ashley MacIsaac's band just as MacIsaac was seeking a fusion of traditional Celtic music with contemporary rock'n'roll.
 Sampson co-wrote two songs on MacIsaac's successful 1996 debut album, Hi™ How Are You Today?.

 Around this same time, Sampson became a part of Rita MacNeil's band, both on the road and on her popular weekly CBC show Rita and Friends.
 He also toured with the Nova Scotia-based family music group The Rankin Family.

 Sampson recorded his first solo album in 1998, entitled Stones, which was recorded at Lakewind Sound Studios in Point Aconi, Nova Scotia—a recording studio Sampson and partner Fred Lavery built together in 1996.
 The album was nominated for a Juno Award; the single, "Sorry," won three East Coast Music Awards.

 In the late 1990s, Sampson also began to concentrate more on his songwriting, with the aim of getting other musicians to record his songs.
 Over time he began to see how challenging this was going to be from his Cape Breton hometown.
 In 2005, he moved with his wife and baby to Nashville, even though knew very little about country music at that point.

-Within a year, Sampson had co-written "Jesus, Take the Wheel", former American Idol winner Carrie Underwood had recorded it, and the song was number one on the Billboard country music chart for six weeks.
+Within a year, Sampson had co-written "Jesus, Take the Wheel" with Brett James and Hillary Lindsey.
+Former American Idol winner Carrie Underwood recorded it and the song held the number one spot on the Billboard country music chart for six weeks.
 Sampson has said that the song was inspired by the death of an acquaintance in a car accident on a highway in Nova Scotia two years earlier.
-"Jesus, Take the Wheel" was written with Brett James and Hillary Lindsey.